ajkovar/json2html/Readme.md

 Right now it has a dependancy on jQuery, which may later be removed.
 So far this has only been tested in chrome and firefox.

-Included in the repo is an example in index.htm.
+Included in the repo is an example in index.htm that uses jquery tablesorter to give you some sortable data.

 ## License